Pruning Near Distribution Lines

 - The type of construction in the vicinity.

-In order to prevent outages, our contractors use directional pruning to train tree branches to grow away from energized conductors.
-Directional pruning allows for proper healing of pruning cuts without depleting the tree's natural nutritional reserves.
+In order to prevent outages, our contractors use directional pruning to train tree branches to grow away from power lines and equipment.
+Directional pruning, which is recognized as a good practice by national tree authorities, allows for proper sealing of pruning cuts without depleting the tree's natural nutritional reserves.

 Important Safety Tips to Remember